tc39/proposal-temporal/README.md

 A date and a time without any time zone reference.

 *The term "local" here derives from ISO-8601 §2.1.16, and means "locally applicable".
 In other words, local to somebody, somewhere.
-Does not mean local to the user or computer.*
+Does not mean local to the user or computer.
+A local date time cannot be related to a point on the global timeline (UTC).*

 ### Constructor Syntax